Learn how LoRa modules are changing IoT connectivity

-LoRa modules use spread spectrum modulation from chirp spread spectrum (CSS).
-This helps them send small data over long distances using little power.
-They work in unlicensed sub-gigahertz frequency bands like 868 MHz in Europe and 915 MHz in North America.
+LoRa modules utilise spread spectrum modulation based on chirp spread spectrum (CSS).
+This enables them to send small amounts of data over long distances using minimal power.
+They operate in unlicensed sub-gigahertz frequency bands, such as 868 MHz in Europe and 915 MHz in North America.

-LoRaWAN, the LoRa-based protocol, handles how modules talk to gateways and servers.
+LoRaWAN, a LoRa-based protocol, governs the communication between modules and gateways, as well as between gateways and servers.
 It supports encryption, scalability, and device authentication.
-LoRa modules may look simple, but they offer powerful tools for decentralized communication.
+LoRa modules may look simple, but they offer powerful tools for decentralised communication.

 LoRa Modules